neuralvis/elpa-mirror/melpa/org-index-readme.txt

  Please note, that org-index uses org-id throughout and therefore adds an id-property to all nodes in the index.

- In the addition to the index table, org-index introduces these supplemental concepts:
+ In the addition to the index table, org-index introduces the concept of

- - 'References' are decorated numbers (e.g. 'R237' or '--455--'); they are
-    well suited to be used outside of org, e.g. in folder names, ticket systems or on printed documents.
+ references: These are decorated numbers (e.g. 'R237' or '--455--'); they are well suited to be used outside of org, e.g. in folder names, ticket systems or on printed documents.
- - 'Working set' (short: ws) is a small set of nodes for your daily work;
-    it can be managed easily and traversed very fast.
-All related tasks are also available through the interactive function org-index-working-set, which see.

  On first invocation org-index will assist you in creating the index table.